Dustyroom/flat-kit-doc/index.md

 ![Import settings of the model](FlatKit_Manual_Images/mesh-import-settings.png)
 > Import settings of the model has a section for manipulating the normals, which is useful for the _Stylized Surface with Outline_ shader as well as for _Outline_ global effect.

-Please, note that this way of doing the outlines is made to be super fast, but unlike in Photoshop it can't produce an ideal outline.
+Please note that this way of doing the outlines is made to be super fast, but unlike in Photoshop it can't produce an ideal outline.
 There are fundamental limitations to this fast approach of making the outline.
 For example, the outline itself in not a hollow contour as such but rather a modified (roughly said, 'expanded') copy of a model layered on the back of the original model.
 In most cases it can produce very good results with fast performance, but the transparency on this model won't work, as reducing the model's opacity will reveal the filled pseudo-outline layer in the background.

 ### 3.1.2.
 The Additional Parameters of the Shader